Skip to main content

 Sanctuary Cities

-A number of cities within both sanctuary states and other states have declared themselves to be “sanctuary cities,” including:
+A number of cities within both sanctuary states and other states have declared themselves as “sanctuary cities,” including:

-It is difficult to know how much power a city has to enact laws that contradict state laws.
-However, these cities offer some protection to transgender individuals and youth within their jurisdiction.
+It is difficult to know how much power a city has to enact laws that conflict with state law.
+However, these cities aim to offer some protection to transgender individuals and youth within their jurisdiction.

 Access to Gender-Affirming Care by State

-Note: The laws surrounding gender-affirming care are changing quickly.
-While we aim to provide the most up-to-date information on this topic, it's best to check your state legislature's website for the most recent information if you or a loved one wish to pursue gender-affirming care.
+Note: The status of state gender-affirming care laws changes rapidly.
+While we aim to provide the most up-to-date information on this topic, it’s best to check your state legislature’s website and speak with local medical and legal professionals.

 Alabama